designsystemsinternational/clis/packages/dynamic/README.md

 - `environment`.
 Name of the current environment, which is named after the current Git branch.
 - `operationsS3Bucket`.
 Name of the bucket used for lambda zip files.
 - `[function]S3Key`.
 For every function, the path of the zip file of its code in the operations bucket.

+# Why not?

+- Serverless
+  Does not use Change Sets for deployment.